neogcamp/mockBee/website/docs/getting-app-running.md

 - Using `fetch()`, now you can access the APIs for your respective app!
   Find API Documentation of your app [here](api/introduction)
-- Want to read more on the whys and hows of **MockB**, miragejs, customization, available APIs and more?
+- Want to read more on the whys and hows of **mockBee**, miragejs, customization, available APIs and more?
   We have curated some Guides [here](why-miragejs-mock-backend)
 - Interested in exploring main concepts, how to add custom APIs and resources for learning miragejs?
   Make sure you visit [Advanced Guides](main-concepts)